House oversight committee releases Pennsylvania lobbying report

 HARRISBURG, Pa.
 (WHTM) – The House Government Oversight Committee released their first report this week, a months-long investigation into Pennsylvania’s lobbyist disclosure laws.

-The report says current law allows lobbyists to easily obscure their spending, a main reason is that audits are kept confidential.
+The report says current law allows lobbyists to easily obscure their spending.
+One main reason is that audits are kept confidential.

 The committee recommends disclosing audits to the public.

-“Keeping audit reports confidential serves little purpose and undermines compliance,” said Representative Seth Grove, chair of the House Government Oversight Committee.
+“Keeping audit reports confidential serves little purpose and undermines compliance,” said Rep. Seth Grove (R-York), chair of the House Government Oversight Committee.

 The report additionally recommends that lobbyists themselves fill expense reports rather than their organizations.